Sidney Stanley

-Sidney Stanley (né Solomon Wulkan, 1899/1905–1969) alias Solomon Koszyski, alias Stanley Rechtand, and alias Schlomo ben Chaim, was a Polish émigré to the UK who became an unethical businessman before claiming to be a contact man who could influence politicians and civil servants in exchange for cash bribes; in 1948, his claims of being a political fixer led to a great scandal and an investigation of public corruption by the Lynskey tribunal.
+Sidney Stanley (né Solomon Wulkan, 1899/1905–1969) alias Solomon Koszyski, alias Stanley Rechtand, and alias Shlomo Ben-Chaim, was a Polish émigré to the UK who became an unethical businessman before claiming to be a contact man who could influence politicians and civil servants in exchange for cash bribes.
+In 1948, his claims of being a political fixer led to a great scandal and an investigation of public corruption by the Lynskey tribunal.

-Moreover, Stanley spied against the UK in behalf of the Irgun, a Zionist paramilitary organisation.
-The British government ordered Stanley deported, but he had lost his Polish nationality and so Stanley was a stateless person, and afterwards was placed under heavy legal restrictions and police surveillance.
-In 1949, he evaded police and fled to France and thence to Israel, where the government granted Stanley citizenship through right-of-return, and lived the remainder of his life in relative obscurity.
+Moreover, Stanley spied against the UK on behalf of the Irgun, a Zionist paramilitary organisation.
+The British government ordered Stanley to be deported, but he had lost his Polish nationality and so Stanley was a stateless person, and afterwards was placed under heavy legal restrictions and police surveillance.
+In 1949, he evaded police and fled to France and thence to Israel, where the government granted Stanley citizenship through the Law of Return, and lived the remainder of his life in relative obscurity.

 Early life

 Solomon Wulkan (Sidney Stanley) was born the eldest son of twelve children, in Poland.
-In 1913, Stanley emigrated to Britain with his father and were joined by the rest of the familyand lived in Aldgate.
+In 1913, Stanley emigrated to Britain with his father and were joined by the rest of the family and lived in Aldgate.
 He later said he was born in Oświęcim.
 He was granted a Polish passport in 1927.
 He gave an ambiguous account of his early career, claiming to been employed from the age of 14 in trade, in the garment business, and government contracts.
 Stanley assumed and used his mother's surname Koszyski as one of his identities.

-After the First World War (1914–1918), Stanley married his first wife, Kate Zeitlin, and the lived with his mother-in-law in Stoke Newington.
+After the First World War (1914–1918), Stanley married his first wife, Kate Zeitlin, and they lived with his mother-in-law in Stoke Newington.

 Stanley was bankrupt in 1927, under the name Wulkan, and was again bankrupt in 1936, under the name Blotz.
 In 1933, the British government ordered his deportation for being a criminal, specifically for a conspiracy to defraud, though he proved untraceable; however, by 1946, Stanley had established himself in a luxurious seven-room flat in Park Lane.